The Ultimate Guide to Google Ad Grant for Churches

 - If you don’t already have the grant, we’ll walk with you through the grant application process

-- We’ll build out local and national ad groups based on your website landing pages
+- We’ll build out local ad groups based on your website and community (and we’ll make recommendation of pages you can build so we can max out your church’s ad account!)

 - We’ll monitor your Ads account, update your ads, and manage your monthly grant spend so you get the most impact